Sauerkraut Soup: "Grandma, Are You Making Pickles?"

 There was one time she grabbed all the containers, not realizing that one of the little plastic containers was the syrup she'd drained from the peaches.
 Smile.
 Yes.
 It does make a difference in the flavor of pea soup to have peach nectar in it.
 Nowadays, my husband would probably add some fruit to his soup just to be different.
 Smile.
 But I remember that my mother was embarrassed and angry.

-Six Hours in Slow Cooker
+Step 4: Let It Cook for Six Hours in Slow Cooker

 You know how you have helpful people hanging around when you cook?
 Well, as my soup got to the five-hour mark and it was finally boiling, someone informed me that it was boiling and would they be helpful by reducing the heat?